LouisJULIEN/thunderbird_plugin_mail_to_event/scripts/gist_npm_package_thunderbird_plugin.md

 ).

 ## After bundling
 Keep in mind that Thunderbird guidelines for Plugin requires you to document bundled packages and give enough documentation for reviewers to reproduce each bundle.
 I would advise to avoid too many manual steps in the bundling process in that regard.

+Ideally, I would advice to bundle from your Thunderbird plugin's repository.
+Also, bundle only NPM packages which are in your `package.json`.
+Also, have a `npm` command that (re)creates all the bundles (e.g. `npm run bundle_dependencies`).
+It will make the review of your package easier and faster.

-Otherwise, it works great, even with old packages!
+It works great, even with old packages!

 ## Credits
 Huge shout-out to [Mozilla community](https://chat.mozilla.org/#/room/#tb-addon-developers:mozilla.org) which was quick to reply with relevant information.
 Many thanks to [Arnd Issler](https://github.com/arndissler/) and [Mark Banner](https://github.com/Standard8) .